Pembroke Center

 Pros

-• pro The facility is welcoming and staff strive to provide the best quality of care for all residents.
+• pro The facility is welcoming and staff always strive to provide the best quality of care for all residents.

-• pro The staff is friendly and professional.
+• pro The staff is friendly and the facility is very clean.

-• pro The pizza is delicious.
+• pro The pizza is delicious and compares favorably to other pizza places.

 Cons